Stone Duality for Topological Convexity Spaces: Final Remarks and Future Work

 \subsubsection{Restricting this to a Duality}

 In topology, it is often convenient to restrict Stone duality to an isomorphism of categories between sober topological spaces and spatial locales.
 Sober topological spaces can be described in a number of topologically natural ways.
 Similarly, spatial locales can be easily described.
 It is easy to describe the topological convexity spaces from this adjunction, as they come directly from lattices.
 However, for the intermediate adjunction between topological convexity spaces and preconvexity spaces, the conditions for fixed points are less clear.
-Proposition~\ref{Teetotal} characterises the teetotal topological convexity spaces, but the conditions are not particularly natural.
-More work could be done describing teetotal spaces in a better way.
-Proposition~\ref{GeneralTeetotal} is a good step in this direction --- showing that a collection of natural or commonly assumed properties of topological convexity spaces are sufficient for the teetotal property.
-However, it does exclude a number of discrete examples, so there is potential for improvement.
-In the other direction, describing the geometric preconvexity spaces is more challenging.
+The characterising conditions in Proposition~\ref{Teetotal} are not particularly natural, while the natural and commonly used conditions in Proposition~\ref{GeneralTeetotal} exclude a number of interesting combinatorial examples.
+A result between these two that includes the interesting combinatorial examples but also consists of natural, easy-to-understand conditions would be extremely valuable.
+In the other direction, describing the geometric preconvexity spaces is more challenging, and could lead to a lot of fruitful research.